Jing-Yang-Wang/Group_Lab_Team_Group1/README.md

 Regisrar

-  TO DO Outline how to test the system, including sample test cases.
-  TO DO Explain how to verify that authentication and authorization work correctly.

 <B>9.
-Challenges & Solutions</B>
+Challenges & Solutions</B> - TO DO Summarize any difficulties encountered during development.
+Highlight the solutions implemented to overcome these challenges.

 Hairui Dou